Every 35 seconds, someone chooses MORE THAN ^

 • Read time: 9 mins

-Many of us love spending time in our gardens, whether it be catching up with friends or putting finishing touches to an outdoor project.
-So, it's important to get the right cover to protect your outdoor belongings against theft, loss or damage.
+Many of us love spending time in our gardens.
+Whether you're catching up with friends or feeling green fingered.
+So, it's important to get the right home insurance to cover your outdoor belongings.

-This guide will give you some top tips about how to improve the security of your home and garden.
+This guide will show you some ways you can improve the security of your garden, and home.

 Family BBQ in the garden.